peter-mouland/React-ssr-base/README.md

 ### React

 React Works well when creating responsive apps that update quickly as the user interacts with the site.

+### CircleCI

+I am using CircleCI to continuously test the app with every push to the git-repo.
+CircleCI also creates a new app on an external server once the tests pass so that i can then be tested in a real environment.

+Once these tests pass, CircleCI then makes the update live (which is then smoke-tested to make sure the final deployment went as planned).

+### Heroku

+Heroku is used as a deployment pipeline with pre-prod and production environments being hosted here.

 ## Assumptions